j-e-morris/assignment-7/README.md

 There are a lot of things I love about `patchwork`:
 - The package automatically aligns plot dimensions, eliminating the need to painstakingly define plot coordinates.
 - The plot layout options are very versatile, allowing you to easily control plot arrangement, size, orientation, and add blank space.
-- The package allows for adding additional ggplot arguments (e.g., to unify themes across all plots), and annotations, including auto-tagging capabilities for subplots.
+- The package allows for adding additional ggplot arguments (e.g., to unify themes across all plots)
+- Adding annotations is simple, including auto-tagging capabilities for subplots.
 - `patchwork` can integrate components from other plotting packages like `cowplot` and `gridExtra`.

 The main drawback to `patchwork` is that all plots must be ggplot objects.
 Regardless, *I would absolutely recommend this package* to anyone looking for a simple but powerful way to combine multiple plots into a single multipaneled figure.